FreelancerLifeStyle/gulp-webp-html-nosvg/README.md

 # gulp-webp-in-html

 This is a modified version of the plugin [gulp-webp-html](https://www.npmjs.com/package/gulp-webp-html).
 Here was fixed thebug that added two dots before webp to the final html file.
+No SVG format.

 ## Example
 ```html